-Bachelor of Arts Major in Spanish with a Preliminary Single Subject Teaching Credential
+Bachelor of Arts in Spanish With Optional Inspired Teaching and Learning Preliminary Single Subject Teaching Credential (California)

 Program Learning Outcomes